brighthr/TechnicalTest.iOS/README.md

 title and complete body of the post.

 The architecture of the starting application is deliberately poor.
-We're interested in seeing how you tackle working on legacy code.
+We're interested in seeing how you could improve the architecture to make it more testable.

 ## The API